SlevinBE/SlevinBE.github.io/source/_posts/2013-12-29-my-2013-achievements-unlocked-slash.markdown

 * **Version 0.7.1:** This was a small maintenance release.
 * **Version 0.8:** In this release I completely overhauled the FlexUnit integration, which was one of the pain points of GradleFx.

-{% img /images/posts/gradlefx-2013-downloads-chart.png %}
+{% img /images/posts/gradlefx-2013-downloads-chart.png GradleFx downloads chart %}

 #### Websites

-{% img left /images/posts/dailyhugs-screenshot.jpg %}
+{% img left /images/posts/dailyhugs-screenshot.jpg Daily Hugs website %}

 I released two websites this year: